mukherjeerajdeep/docker_3_apps-developing-core-principles/02/demos/Readme.md

 3. Edit the source code

-   In a text editor of your choice, change the 'placeholder' string in the 'src/static/js/app.js' file to something other than 'New Item'.
+   In a text editor of your choice, change the 'placeholder' string in the `'src/static/js/app.js'` file to something other than `'New Item'`.
 Watch for the change to be picked up by 'nodemon'.

 4. Check the app change